What is money?

 Valuable – The dollar has no inherent value; its value is based on what it could buy in the free market.

-Portable and storable – The dollar scores a 100% on this one.
+Portable and storable – The dollar scores almost 100% on this one.
 It is quite easy to store and carry your FRNs.

-Divisible – Again, the money used in the united states scores a 100% in this area.
+Divisible – Again, the money used in the united states receives a near-perfect score in this area.
 It could be divided down to one penny and up to $100 bills.
+Only crypto beats the USD in divisibility.

 Stable – The dollar has lost over 90% of its value since the Federal Reserve was established in 1913.
 Therefore, the DC Empire’s money scores very poorly in this area.
 While the Venezuelan Bolivar has seen a sharper decline in its value, dollar-holders are losing wealth by the day due to the amount each dollar could buy plummets constantly with no sign of stopping.